SCHOOLS TO WATCH

 High performing schools with proven academic excellence while being developmentally responsive and socially equitable.

-The Schools To Watch Program® is a copyrighted program of the National Forum to Accelerate Middle Grades Reform.
-Criteria established by the National Forum are used as the basis for the Forum’s Schools To Watch Program, which focuses on school improvement efforts characterized by a continuous trajectory toward success.
+The Schools to Watch Program® was designed by the National Forum to Accelerate Middle-Grades Reform.
+Criteria established by the National Forum are used as the basis for the Forum’s Schools to Watch Program, which focuses on school improvement efforts characterized by a continuous trajectory toward success.

-Steps to becoming designated as a School to Watch® School or Middle-level Program
+Steps to becoming designated as a Schools to Watch®

-1. Send an email and let us know you would like to apply to become a School to Watch® at firstname.lastname@example.org.
+1. Contact us to let us know you would like to apply to become a School to Watch®

-2. We will contact your State Director who will follow-up with you and indicate where you can access your state’s application instructions and the application forms.
+2. We will contact your State Director who will follow-up with you and indicate where you can access your state’s application and instructions.

-3. There is a National Forum On-Line Rubric (similar to the hard copy rubric – see link at right) to complete as part of the application process, and information on how to access that rubric is explained in the application instructions you will receive.
+3. The program follows the Schools to Watch Rubric which is to be completed as part of the application process.
+Information on how to access that rubric is explained in the application instructions you will receive.

-Not quite ready to become a School to Watch®?
-Use the Rubric for a Self-study
+Not quite ready to become a Schools to Watch®?
+Use the Rubric for a Self-Study

 The rubric is here to share with your administration and faculty if you should want to use it as a self-improvement tool without applying for recognition at this time.